abhishekSen999/matcher/README.md

 }
 ````
-For matching Classes CustomerOfBankA with CustomerOfBankB in O(n) time we would need someway to hash them , but we cannot override the actual equals(..) and hashCode() function as it would mess with other processing.<br/>
+For matching Classes CustomerOfCompanyA with CustomerOfCompanyB in O(n) time we would need someway to hash them , but we cannot override the actual equals(..) and hashCode() function as it would mess with other processing.<br/>
 So this is where this matcher library comes in.</br>
 <p/>